 Yes!
 Each sheet of vinyl has a clear carrier sheet.

 Our vinyl has a shiny side and a matte side.
 Always place the HTV on your cutting mat with the shiny side down.
 The shiny side of the material is the clear carrier sheet.
 The carrier sheet holds your design in place while applying to your garment.
 The carrier sheet is not intended to be cut during the cutting process.
 This is why you always need to mirror your design before cutting.
 During heat application, the carrier side (shiny side) will be face up on your garment.
 Remember to place a protective barrier over your design such as a cloth towel or a sheet of Teflon™ to protect your design when applying heat.

 So you’ll want to… mirror your image; cut with the shiny side down and iron with the shiny side up.
 It’s that easy!

-A: Just like with the machine settings you should check out your manufacturer’s suggested setting.
+We always recommend you check your manufacturer’s suggested settings.
 But for more info, you can refer to our heat setting chart.

-A: Yes!
-After you cut your design and pressed it, you will want to allow the design to cool for 45-60 seconds before peeling of the clear carrier sheet.
-Our Vinyl is COLD Peel.
-Removing the carrier sheet while still warm or hot may cause the design to stretch or warp as the carrier is being removed.
+Yes!
+Our Vinyl is a COLD Peel.
+After you cut your design and pressed it, you will want to allow the design to cool 60 seconds before peeling off the clear carrier sheet.
+Removing the carrier sheet to soon (while still warm) may cause the design to stretch or warp.